SFTCP1/webrtc-build-guide/README.md

 ```
 ninja -C out/Default webrtc
 ```
-This should build the WebrRTC library.
+This should build the WebRTC library.